-Conger, a Republican, was the representative for Iowa's 7th congressional district from 1889 to 1891.
+Conger was the representative for Iowa’s 7th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1885 to Sep 1890, Conger missed 156 of 1,040 roll call votes, which is 15.0%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Sep 1890.
 The chart below reports missed votes over time.